Kiuwan logo

 Using Kiuwan’s tools is one of the quickest and most reliable ways to ensure compliance assurance for software regulations.
 Both Kiuwan’s SAST and SCA tools comply with the most important security standards in software development, including:

-• National Institute of Standards of Technology (NIST) — Founded in 1901, the NIST creates the security standards for software development.
+• National Institute of Standards of Technology (NIST): Founded in 1901, the NIST creates the security standards for software development.
 For example, NIST compliance requires companies to follow the Advanced Encryption Standard (AES), a specification for encrypting electronic data, so third-party actors have difficulty accessing private information.

-• Open Web Application Security Project (OWASP) — This non-profit organization seeks to build a non-partisan software security information source.
+• Open Web Application Security Project (OWASP): This non-profit organization seeks to build a nonpartisan software security information source.
 It is the creator of the OWASP Top 10, a standard awareness document for web application security and developers that represents a broad consensus about the most critical cybersecurity risks to web apps.

-• Payment Card Industry Data Security Standard (PCI-DSS) — This is a set of rules for all organizations that store, access, or transit card payments and associated data.
+• Payment Card Industry Data Security Standard (PCI-DSS): This is a set of rules for all organizations that store, access, or transit card payments and associated data.

-• Health Insurance Portability and Accountability Act (HIPAA) — This is a U.S. federal law governing the security and privacy of personal health information (PHI) for certain entities in the health industry, such as health insurers, healthcare providers, and health exchange organizations.
+• Health Insurance Portability and Accountability Act (HIPAA): This is a U.S. federal law governing the security and privacy of personal health information (PHI) for certain entities in the health industry, such as health insurers, healthcare providers, and health exchange organizations.

-Experience Kiuwan Security Today 🚀
+Experience Kiuwan Security 🚀

-If you are looking for a powerful tool suite to strengthen your security posture, consider implementing Kiuwan’s tools.
-Code Analysis (QA) & Governance can improve your code quality.
-SAST and SCA can prevent and mitigate cybersecurity risks while ensuring compliance with relevant software and industry regulations such as HIPAA and NIST.Interested in learning more about how Kiuwan can help?
-Get a free 14-day trial of Kiuwan’s tools today.
-Each trial supports over 30 programming languages, scans code for vulnerabilities from day one, fully complies with and meets security standards, and integrates easily with your continuous integration (CI) and continuous deployment (CD) pipeline and DevOps environment.
+If you want a powerful tool suite to strengthen your security posture, consider implementing Kiuwan’s tools.
+Code Quality & Governance can improve your code quality.
+SAST and SCA can prevent and mitigate cybersecurity risks while ensuring compliance with relevant software and industry regulations such as HIPAA and NIST.
+Interested in learning more about how Kiuwan can help?
+Get a free trial of Kiuwan’s tools.
+With support for 30+ programming languages, Kiuwan scans code for vulnerabilities, fully complies with and meets security standards, and integrates easily with your continuous integration (CI) and continuous deployment (CD) pipeline and DevOps environment.

 Get Your FREE Demo of Kiuwan Application Security Today!